Changissnz/nu_merchant_principal/README.md

 An alliance surely has to use concocted definitions at its inception, to be maintained or changed or discarded throughout the alliance's lifespan.
-Definitions, by the fact that their factuality is not of the same purity as facts, but representations/expressions/forms of facts and other elements along the spectrum of truth, place the alliance as a group with pivots through their selection.
+Definitions, by the fact that their factuality is not of the same purity as facts, but representations/ expressions/ forms of facts and other elements along the spectrum of truth, place the alliance as a group with pivots through their selection.
+The breadth and depth, of what is expected by each participant of an alliance with regards to co-participants, is variable and the uses of setting quantities to qualities for the rule enables behaviorial patterns to emerge.